William H. Hardy: Public service

 Although the Gulf and Ship Island Railroad changed hands to Joseph T. Jones, Hardy remained involved as a board member until 1899.
 His election to the Mississippi State Legislature in 1895 kept him at the State Capital in Jackson enough to make involvement with the railroad less possible.

-While in Jackson, Hardy met and married his third wife, Ida V. May, with whom he had three children, William H., Jr., Hamilton Lee, and James Hutchins.
+While in Jackson, Hardy met and married his third wife, Ida V. May, with whom he had three children, William H. Jr., Hamilton Lee, and James Hutchins.
 In 1905, Hardy served as circuit court judge for the second district (covering south-central Mississippi).
 When the district split in 1906, Hardy remained as judge for the newly created coastal district until his semi-retirement in 1909.
 For the next eight years, Hardy maintained law offices in Gulfport, Mississippi with his son Toney.

-Hardy died of a heart attack at his home in Gulfport, Mississippi on 17 February 1917.
+Hardy died of a heart attack at his home in Gulfport, Mississippi, on February 17, 1917, five days after his 80th birthday.

-Legacy

-William Harris Hardy is memorialised in at least two Mississippi sites: a state historical marker in Hattiesburg mentions his involvement in creating that city, and, a 1929 bronze bust stands near City Hall in Gulfport, Mississippi.
-As late as 2002, a marble bust and life-size portrait of Hardy were on display in the Gulfport Courthouse.
-Hardy founded and named three Mississippi cities: Gulfport, Hattiesburg, and Laurel.
-In his capacity as railroad president, Hardy was involved in platting all three of those cities, and roads are named for members of his family: Hardy Street, Toney Lane, and Mattie Street, Mamie Street and Adeline, and Toney Drive in Hattiesburg.